-- 1. Weigh the RV while unhitched from your tow vehicle to obtain your Gross Vehicle Weight (GVW). - The weight of your RV MUST be LESS THAN, or EQUAL TO the GVWR for safe operation. - If the weight of your RV is GREATER THAN the GVWR, remove contents until your weight is in compliance with the listed ratings.
+- 1. Weigh the RV while unhitched from your tow vehicle to obtain your Gross Vehicle Weight (GVW). - For safe operation: Your RV's GVW must be LESS THAN or EQUAL TO the GVWR. - If your RV's GVW is GREATER THAN the GVWR, remove contents until your weight is in compliance with the listed ratings.